-Were you injuried on the job?
-More often than not, an injuried employee is not aware of their options until it is too late to take any action.
+Were you injured on the job?
+More often than not, an injured employee is not aware of their options until it is too late to take any action.
 Does you know if your injury qualifies for workers’ compensation?
 Do you have the ability to choose your own doctor?
 What is the time period for your benefits?

 DIRECTLY AFTER A WORK RELATED INJURY: